SlimBeji/Fullstack/README.md

 ## 📐 Backend Building

-### 💡 Demo App Concept

-This demo project features two models: **Users** and **Places**.
-Users can create accounts and add their favorite places to their profiles.
-Other users can browse and view these favorite places.
+This demo project features two models: Users and Places.
+Users can create accounts and add their favorite places to their profiles, while other users can browse and view these places.

+Defining a clear folder structure is essential for building scalable applications.
+Poor folder organization can quickly lead to issues such as circular import errors.

+Below is the folder structure shown from bottom to top (import order), used across all backend apps, independent of the programming language or web framework:

+### 📁 Lib

+Reusable and abstracted modules.
+No imports from sibling modules are allowed, placing `lib` at the bottom of the import order.

+The `/lib` folder may contain layers built on top of the web and data validation/serialization libraries used.
+By convention, an underscore suffix is used to distinguish the underlying library from the project-specific layer (e.g. `pydantic_` and `fastapi_` for **Python**, or `zod_` and `express_` for **TypeScript**).

+-   **/framework\_** – Layer on top of the web framework (e.g. `fastapi_`, `express_`, `gin_`, `axum_`)
+-   **/serialization\_** – Layer on top of the validation/serialization framework (e.g. `pydantic_`, `zod_`, `validator_`, `serde_`)
+-   **/clients** – Wrappers around third-party APIs or service interfaces (e.g. MongoDB, Redis, Google Cloud Storage, task scheduling)
+-   **/utils** – Generic helper functions (e.g. date/string formatting, file and I/O operations, encryption)
+-   **/types** – Reusable shared type definitions used across the project (e.g. pagination, file upload)

 ### 📁 Config

-Config module used to setup environment variables and global parameters.
+Config module used to setup environment variables and global parameters, placing `config` at the bottom just above `lib` in the import order

+### 📁 Static

+Stores **static assets** such as images or files that may be served by the backend or used for documentation or testing.
+It may also contain helper functions for loading these assets.
+`/static` is considered near the bottom of the import order, just above `lib` and `config`.

+### 📁 Services

+Services used by the application, such as third-party APIs or databases.
+These modules import clients from `lib` and instantiate them.

+The `services` folder is split into:

+-   **instances** – Contains instantiated services consumed by the API (e.g. databases, third-party APIs, task publishers)
+-   **setup** – Contains helpers to orchestrate connection and shutdown logic for the service instances

+> **instances** is placed near the bottom of the import order, while **setup** sits at the top, as it is intended to be used just before the application starts.
+This split helps avoid circular imports.

 ### 📁 Models

-The first step in building a backend is to **design the data layer**—defining how data is structured, validated, and manipulated.
-A well-thought-out model setup is critical not only for development but also for testing, seeding, and consistency across different backend implementations.
+Contains the **data layer**.
+Well-thought-out data models are critical not only for development, but also for testing, seeding, and consistency across different backend implementations.

-Each backend will include a `models/` folder containing several key subfolders:
+Each backend includes a `models/` folder with several key subfolders:

 #### 📁 📁 Fields